 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

-- Behavior problems, hostility, restlessness, trouble concentrating, or moodiness (especially in children).
+- Behavior problems, hostility, restlessness, trouble concentrating, moodiness (especially in children)

 If you notice these less serious side effects, talk with your doctor:

 - Nausea, vomiting